Your Students and Exams: A Survival Guide for Families

 2. Encourage early rising

-One of the best things about getting to bed early is that it makes it easier to get up the next morning.
-During exam time, try to get your children on a schedule so that they are getting up at a consistent time that gives them an opportunity to fully wake up before heading off to school.
-Waking up early helps the brain warm up before taking on any really important tasks, reducing morning fogginess and helping sharpen your children’s focus in the classroom.
-Plus, they’ll have time to do some last-minute studying and eat a good breakfast.
+Just like having a healthy bedtime routine, the right morning routine can set you student up for daily success.
+During exam time, try to get your family on a schedule where your student is getting up early enough to give their body and their brain the opportunity to fully wake up before heading off to school.
+Waking up early enough to put time between when you get out of bed and when you head out the door helps the brain warm up before taking on any important tasks, reducing morning fogginess and helping sharpen your children’s focus in the classroom.
+Plus, they’ll have time to do some last-minute reviewing and eat a good breakfast.

 4. Take short breaks